 - Improves compliance as information is accurately recorded instantly.

 - Easy to use solution which employees can use on their own device.

 With the introduction of NFC tags and advancements in today’s mobile technology, recording proof of attendance has never been easier.
 VeriClean from Totalmobile allows your organisation to replace those manual cleaning checklists with NFC tags, simply scan a tag and submit details on the work carried out so you can track and report on work carried out.
 Cleaning staff can scan the tag to prove their attendance and submit a simple report detailing items cleaned and/or stock refilled.
 Additionally, should there be any issues with the bathroom that might need someone with specific skills, such as a broken mirror or a water leak, the worker can report the incident.
-If you’d like further information on VeriClean and how it can benefit your business, please visit our website or download our brochure.
+If you’d like further information on VeriClean and how it can benefit your business, please download our brochure.